gorangajic/react-svg-morph/example/logo-resize/README.md

-# logo resize toggle example
+# logo resize example

-> logo icon have viewBox differnet than heart viewbox and with SvgMorphResize they will be normalized to the same size
+> logo icon svg and heart have differnet viewBox so we use MorphReplaceResize so they are normalized

 ### run example